thanlong/VMOSPro_RootXposed_Terminal/README.md

 ## Functions

 ### **SU Helper**
-Install/uninstall root: add `su` binary to `/sbin` path or remove it
+Install/uninstall root: Tool can help you to root or unroot your VM.
+Support rooting Android 4.4 ROM VM.

 Hide root access: `su` binary is hidden (deleted temporarily)